DiegoGBassani/SEEDNet/Python_code/ReadMe_SDManuscript.md

 This script will execute all preparation files (prep0.py through prep7.py) in order.
 Each step will print a completion message when finished.

+The sequence of preparation files is also an option in the run_sequence_timer.py file.
+To use that, uncomment the line:

+        program_list = ['prep0.py', 'prep1.py', 'prep2.py', 'prep3.py', 'prep4.py', 'prep5.py', 'prep6.py', 'prep7.py']

 Note: This process may take some time depending on your system and internet connection.
 Ensure you have a stable connection before starting.

 ## 5  - The following steps involve running a series of Python scripts that will conduct the main analysis, including predictions, simulations.